Updated: April 3, 2023 - 8 min read

 But, what are the main reasons that push product managers off the edge and make them quit their PM roles?
 We conducted a small study to find out.

-We created a poll in 6 Facebook groups related to product management – the biggest being the Product School’s Product Managers community that’s counting over 42 thousand members.
+We created a poll in 6 Facebook groups related to product management – the biggest being Product School’s Product Managers community which has over 42 thousand members.

 Our goal was to collect at least 200 data points before we could start working on the article.

-After 3 weeks, we’ve collected over 750 votes from all six Facebook groups.
+After 3 weeks, we collected over 750 votes from all six Facebook groups.

-The incredible response from the people gave us the insight we needed into the biggest pain points and challenges product managers are facing every day.
+This incredible response gave us the insight we needed into the biggest pain points and challenges product managers are facing every day.

 But it showed us one more thing – this impressive number of product managers who shared their feedback on quitting their PM jobs revealed this is a topic that definitely deserves more attention.